-Complex Interdependencies - 10s or even 100s of loosely coupled, polyglot microservices - System behavior is unpredictable and changes over time
+- 10s or even 100s of loosely coupled polyglot microservices - System behavior is unpredictable and changes over time

-Elastic, Short-Lived Infrastructure - Multi-cloud, abstracted infrastructure is extremely dynamic - Voume of objects and metrics to monitor skyrockets
+Frequent application changes

-Frequent Application Changes - Multiple app release daily, weekly or even monthly - No single user has an accurate mental model - troubleshooting is a team sport 1.
-Akamai Online Retail Performance Report: Milliseconds Are Critical, April 19, 2017
+- Developers are key users monitoring is not limited to Ops - No single user has an accurate mental model - troubleshooting is a team sport

-Modern approaches to monitoring Monitoring is an integral part of the DevOps toolchain that enables developers and operations teams to quickly detect, triage, troubleshoot and resolve performance issues - before such issues can impact end users.
-The core features of a modern monitoring platform are outlined below: Real-time Problem Detection Because modern software-defined infrastructure spins up and down within minutes, every second counts in delivering a flawless end-user experience.
+Modern approaches to monitoring

+Monitoring is an integral part of the DevOps toolchain that enables developers and operations teams to quickly detect, triage, troubleshoot, and resolve performance issues-before such issues can impact end-users.

+The core features of a modern monitoring platform are outlined below:

+Real-time problem detection:

+Because modern software-defined infrastructure spins up and down within minutes, every second counts in delivering a flawless end-user experience.
 The ability to instantly discover and accurately alert on anomalies is now imperative.

+Auto-discovery and integrations:

-Auto Discovery and Integrations The monitoring platform should be able to automatically discover applications or Google Cloud services and provide pre-built curated visualizations.
+The monitoring platform should be able to automatically discover applications or AWS services and provide pre-built curated visualizations.
 Out-of-the-box monitoring of every layer of infrastructure allows DevOps teams to correlate metrics across systems to understand the interdependencies between services.

+Accurate alerting:

-Accurate Alerting Even traditional and simplistic monitoring tools can fire off an alert when a metric crosses a static threshold.
+Even traditional and simplistic monitoring tools can fire off an alert when a metric crosses a static threshold.
 But such static alerting approaches are not adequate in constantly changing, ephemeral cloud environments.
-An advanced monitoring approach provides sophisticated alerting capabilities including dynamic baselines, automatic outlier detection and sudden changes leveraging AI and ML.
-High Cardinality Analytics Ephemeral cloud infrastructure and the distributed nature of cloud-native applications exponentially increase the cardinality of performance metrics.
+An advanced monitoring approach provides sophisticated alerting capabilities including dynamic baselines, automatic outlier detection, and sudden changes leveraging Al and ML.

+High cardinality analytics:

+Ephemeral cloud infrastructure and the distributed nature of cloudnative applications exponentially increase the cardinality of performance metrics.
 Tagging and labels are the basic tenets in cloud architectures to aggregate, segment, slice-and-dice data and get meaningful insights.
+Traditional tools struggle to provide high cardinality analytics at scale in real-time.

+Monitoring-as-a-Service:

-Traditional tools struggle to provide high cardinality analytics at scale in real time.
-Monitoring-as-a-Service The DevOps paradigm of "you build it, you own it" boosts agility in part by decentralizing operational responsibility to individual teams.
+The DevOps paradigm of "you build it, you own it" boosts agility in part by decentralizing operational responsibility to individual teams.
 More people across the organization now need access to monitoring, and this decentralization can easily lead to fragmented tools and data.
 Fragmentation can lead to higher costs and, even worse, highly inefficient operations.
 Most monitoring tools were designed for a world in which operations were the responsibility of a small group of experts and lack the necessary capabilities to enable monitoring-as-a-service.

+Modern monitoring platforms provide centralized management so teams and users have access controls and can gain transparency and control over consumption-allowing for better collaboration.

+Splunk Infrastructure Monitoring: How it works

+Real-time streaming architecture

-Modern monitoring platforms provide centralized management so teams and users have access controls, and can gain transparency and control over consumption - allowing for better collaboration.
-Splunk Infrastructure Monitoring: how it works Real-time Streaming Architecture Splunk Infrastructure Monitoring is the industry's leading real-time metrics solution purpose-built to monitor ephemeral clouds, containers and serverless environments with high cardinality at massive scale.
-Driven by our patented streaming architecture, our approach to ingest, store and retrieve data is fundamentally different from traditional batch- and query-based solutions.
+Splunk Infrastructure Monitoring is the real-time metrics solution purpose-built to monitor ephemeral clouds, containers, and serverless environments with high cardinality at massive scale.
+Driven by our patented streaming architecture, our approach to ingest, store, and retrieve data is fundamentally different from traditional batch and query-based solutions.

 As metric data streams into Splunk, metadata is separated from metric value data as they serve separate use cases.
-Human-readable metadata is a central tenant in cloud-native environments to search, filter, sort and group, while metric values are analyzed and directly streamed to components such as dashboards, alerts and automation.
-Our streaming architecture allows customers to get insights and take action in real-time - dashboards refresh, alerts fire and automation tasks trigger all within seconds - whereas other solutions in the industry take painfully longer.
+Human-readable metadata is a central tenant in cloud-native environments to search, filter, sort, and group, while metric values are analyzed and directly streamed to components such as dashboards, alerts, and automation.
+Our streaming architecture allows customers to get insights and take action in real-time-dashboards refresh, alerts fire, and automation tasks trigger all within seconds-whereas other solutions take much longer.